dev-academy-programme/concepts/server/user-data.md

 When our users request a page in our app, their browser issues an HTTP GET request.
-When they submit a form in our app, the `method`, which is the HTTP method/verb our form should use, determines how their browser will send the form data to our server-side code.
-We can use the the `get` method like this:
+When they submit a form in our app, the form's `method`, which is the HTTP method/verb our form should use, determines how their browser will send the form data to our server-side code.
+We can use the `get` method like this:

 ```xml
 <form action="http://foo.com/greetings" method="get">